Florida Inventors Hall of Fame: Operations

 at least one U.S. patent, and have demonstrably improved life quality for the state and people of Florida and the United States.

-Notable Living Inductees
+Notable living inductees

 Among the first inductees to the hall of fame were optics physicist Shin-Tson Wu, a University of Central Florida professor.
 Wu is most notable for improving liquid crystal displays which are used in the screens of appliances like computers, smart phones, and televisions.

 Another living inductee was Shyam Mohapatra, a pioneer in the field of biomedical nanotechnology and a USF Health Distinguished Professor at the University of South Florida as well as research scientist at the James A. Haley VA Medical Center.